onsah/markdown-cv/index.md

     - Added inline diffs on top of line diffs
     - Implemented a simple and useful web UI using plain Javascript and Html

+`August 2020`
+__ICFP 2020__
+- ICFP is a conference about functional programming.
+It is an event of SIGPLAN.
+- Attended here as a listener because I am interested in programming languages design and implementation.

 `Fall 2019`
 __Teaching Interpreters__
 - Teached how to implement interpreters from scratch for 5 weeks